nesaorg/nesa.js/README.md

     {'role': 'assistant', 'content': 'assistant answer 2'},
     ...
   ],
   "model": "",                //  model name
-  // you can add other hyperparameter,like:
+  // you can add other parameter,like:
   "frequency_penalty": 0.5,   // optional frequency_penalty
   "session_id": "",           // optional, session_id
 })
   .then(readableStream => {
     readableStream.on("data",(data) => {